wgilpin/techtree/README.md

 # Tech Tree Demo

-This project demonstrates a simple adaptive learning quiz using the Gemini API and LangGraph.
+This project demonstrates a simple adaptive learning quiz using the Gemini API, Tavily API for internet search, and LangGraph.
 The `demo.py` script implements a question-and-answer system that adjusts the difficulty of questions based on the user's performance.

 ## What it does

 The `demo.py` script runs an interactive quiz in the terminal.
 It starts by asking the user to choose a topic.
-Then, it asks questions of increasing difficulty (easy, medium, hard).
+Then, it searches the internet for information about the topic using the Tavily API, retrieving content from Wikipedia and Google.
+Using this information, it asks questions of increasing difficulty (easy, medium, hard).

 - If the user answers a question correctly, the difficulty increases.
 - If the user answers incorrectly, the difficulty remains the same.